 3.22 Category of ship report

-Name: Category of ship report Definition: Classification of ship reports based on IMO standard report formats.
+Name: Category of Ship Report [IHOREG 428] Definition: Classification of ship reports based on IMO standard report formats.
 Code: 'categoryOfShipReport' Remarks: Through Resolution A.851(20), the IMO encourages authorities to require standard formats and procedures for ship reporting specified at ID 1 to 7 above but recognises that some authorities require amended formats and these cases are covered by ID 8 "any other report".
 (Appendix to IMO Resolution A.851(20) GENERAL PRINCIPLES FOR SHIP REPORTING SYSTEMS AND SHIP REPORTING REQUIREMENTS, INCLUDING GUIDELINES FOR REPORTING INCIDENTS INVOLVING DANGEROUS GOODS, HARMFUL SUBSTANCES AND/OR MARINE POLLUTANTS.)
 Aliases: CATREP Value Type: enumeration

 Listed Values